 Shared decision making should be documented like any other clinical encounter.
-While there are some limited existing codes (e.g., G0296 Counseling), the workgroup recommends additional coding for added shared decision making reimbursement.
-Some payers require evidence of shared decision making in order to proceede with next steps and shared decision making is included as part of some alternative payment models (e.g., total joint replacement bundles).
+While there are some limited existing codes (e.g., G0296 Counseling), the workgroup recommends development of additional coding for added shared decision making reimbursement.
+Some payers require evidence of shared decision making in order to proceed with a procedure (i.e., through prior authorization) and shared decision making is included as part of some alternative payment models (e.g., total joint replacement bundles).